Region: Sub-Saharan Africa

-Ghana’s population of around 30.5 million people has been growing at a rate of over 2 percent over the past few decades, with approximately 57 percent under the age of 25.
+Ghana has a population of around 31 million people with approximately 57 percent under the age of 25.
 Ghana’s proportion of persons over 60 years is also among the highest in Sub-Saharan African, a testament to the significant improvements in life expectancy in recent years.
 The population is primarily concentrated in the southern half of the nation, mainly in or around the Atlantic coast, and the urban population stood at just under 60 percent in 2020.

 Both English common law and Ghanaian customary law are recognised in Ghana.
 The judicial system comprises of inferior and superior courts, with a Supreme Court as the highest court of appeal.
 Traditional matters and matters relating to chieftaincy are dealt with in the regional and National House of Chiefs.
 Appeals from the National House of Chiefs can be heard in the Supreme Court.

 Ghana’s investment environment boosts several strengths including an established IP legal framework, having ratified international treaties with respect to copyright and passing its own national IP policy.
 In 2017, Ghana saw US$4.9 billion in foreign direct investment (FDI) and a total of US$6.2 billion in investment overall.
 FDI has been rising in recent years, with oil being a key driving force.
 Ghana is however looking to diversify FDI inflows, particularly into the mining and manufacturing sectors.
 The Government is also encouraging investment in infrastructure, with a particular emphasis on public-private partnerships.

 Meanwhile, demand for education is becoming more prevalent in Ghana after the economy seeing promising growth in the past few decades.
 The establishment of training facilities for graduate employment would stimulate an improvement across all industries.
 It would also help Ghana to improve its manufacturing sector, which already has a strong foundation thanks to Ghanaian industrialisation policies.
 Further education would have a similar positive effect on the financial services sector, as Accra is already home to many commercial and development financial institutions and foreign banks.